Dodge Check Engine Light Stays On

 The sensor is mounted on the side of the transmission towards the end.
-Note that the output speed sensor is also used as the input speed sensor on certain Dodge transmission.
+Note that the output speed sensor is also used as the input speed sensor on certain Dodge transmissions.

-Check the current price on the Dodge output speed sensor.
+Check the current price of the Dodge output speed sensor.

-If your check engine light is on and you get the P0420 code, it means that the catalytic converter works below efficiency.
+If your check engine light is on and you get the P0420 code, the catalytic converter works below efficiency.

-In most cases, the catalytic converter is the culprit, but the problem could also be an oxygen sensor that is not working properly.
+In most cases, the catalytic converter is the culprit, but the problem could also be an oxygen sensor not working properly.

 One symptom of being a bad catalytic converter is that the vehicle may struggle to accelerate when you press the gas pedal.
 When this code is present, the fuel economy decreases.

 This code means the evaporative emission control system has incorrect purge flow.
-A P0441 code on Dodge vehicles is often triggered by either a faulty purge control valve, purge solenoid, or damaged purge solenoid wires.
-This problem can be caused by restrictions on the EVAP system or bad vacuum witch.
+A P0441 code on Dodge vehicles is often triggered by a faulty purge control valve, purge solenoid, or damaged solenoid wires.
+This problem can be caused by restrictions on the EVAP system or a bad vacuum switch.